marklogic/flux/docs/import/import-files/delimited-text.md

 ## Advanced options

 The `import-delimited-files` command reuses Spark's support for reading delimited text data.
-You can include any of the [Spark CSV options](https://spark.apache.org/docs/latest/sql-data-sources-csv.html) via the `-P` dynamic option to control how delimited text is read.
-Dynamic options are expressed as `-PoptionName=optionValue`.
+You can include any of the [Spark CSV options](https://spark.apache.org/docs/latest/sql-data-sources-csv.html) via the `-P` option to control how delimited text is read.
+These options are expressed as `-PoptionName=optionValue`.

 The command defaults to setting the `header` option to `true` and the `inferSchema` option to `true`.
 You can override those two options or include additional Spark CSV options - for